Whatever Happened To ‘Satin Sheets’ Country Star Jeanne Pruett?

 Of course there are legendary classics, those songs that stay around and sound great year after year after year.

-One of the great signature songs in the history of country music first hit back in 1973.
+One of the greatest signature songs in the history of country music first hit back in 1973.

 When country music fans hear the song 'Satin Sheets', there's only one name that comes to mind.